-If you are from the DMV area, chances are you have been to Amsterdam Falafel.
-Amsterdam Falafel is a fast casual Middle Eastern restaurant with locations in Logan Circle, Adams Morgan, and L’Enfant.
-Due to its location in the major nightlife hubs of DC, Amsterdam Falafel is notorious for being a late night drunk food hot spot.
+If you are from the Boston area, chances are you have been to Amsterdam Falafel.
+Amsterdam Falafel is a fast casual Middle Eastern restaurant in Davis Square.
+Due to its location, Amsterdam Falafel is notorious for being a late night drunk food hot spot.
 No matter when you go to Amsterdam Falafel, gluten-free patrons are in for a treat with their extremely NOBREAD friendly menu…

 Before going to Amsterdam Falafel, I had never tried falafel.
 I assumed that the falafel balls contained gluten due to their consistency.
 Thankfully Amsterdam Falafel proved me wrong!
 They let their chickpeas soak overnight, which allows them to bind together to create perfect balls without the use of breadcrumbs.
 Amsterdam Falafel also fry’s their falafels and french fries in 100% canola oil, which makes them free of trans-fats.
 Since these two items are the only things in the restaurant that are fried, the french fries and falafel should be safe for those who are extremely sensitive.